xspize/brand-yourself-assessment/README.md

 <p>

-For this image I put the black version of the logo on a white canvas with the normal logo on the right.
+For this image I insert the black only logo on a white canvas to showcase how the logo in fully black looks on a white sheet.
+On the right side I also added the normal logo to show the difference between them.

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/image7.jpg?raw=true">